ldoocy/project_template/README.md

 First, we examined agents in the control condition, which is intended to replicate the original social force model.
 In the control condition, all agents behaved according to the same rules.
 We observed the emergence of collective navigation behavior--specifically, agents demonstrated self organization and formed three distinct lanes, with two traveling in one direction, and one traveling in the opposite direction.

-As agents move through a narrow hallway from both dierections, lanes of pedestrians with similar walking direction will form.
-In our case, we present only two types of agents, those who originate on the right with a leftward goal, and those who are initially on the left with a rightward goal.
-These agents are identifed by two different colors.
+Our model demonstrates that as agents move through a narrow hallway from opposite directions, lanes of pedestrians with similar walking patterns will form.
+In our case, we present only two types of agents: those who originate on the right with a leftward goal, and those who are initially on the left with a rightward goal.
+These agents are identified by two different colors.
 As expected, agents of uniform distinction begin to form lanes with those who have a similar goal.
+Moreover, this collective behavior changes based on the environment, where the number of lanes increases linearly with an increase in walkway width ([CITE]).
+As expected, our control simulation replicates previous work demonstrating the relationship between lane formation and walkway width.
-The number of these lanes are said to increase linearlly with an increase in walkway width.
-Again, this type of behavior is seen in our control simulation, as expected.
-Seen in the figure below, the expected number of lanes over simulation scales linearly to the width of the defined walkway
+Seen in the figure below, the expected number of lanes over simulation scales linearly to the width of the defined walkway.
+This demonstrates how manipulating the environment does not merely alter individual behavior, but also leads to significant differences in emergent collective behavior.

 ![linear lanes](images/LinearLaneFormation.png)